math-comp/mcb/coq/README.md

-# This is the "Mathematical Components" book's code listings for jsCoq.
+# The "Mathematical Components" book code listings for jsCoq.

 Code snippets are intended to be viewed using jsCoq, but you also can just open selected `.v` file in your favorite Galina code editor.
 To view pages in your